symbol/symbol-docs/source/concepts/transaction.rst

     :delim: ;

-    max_fee; :schema:`Amount <types.cats#L1>`; Maximum fee allowed to spend for the transaction. deadline; :schema:`Timestamp <types.cats#L5>`;  Number of seconds elapsed since the creation of the nemesis block.
+    max_fee; :schema:`Amount <types.cats#L1>`; Maximum fee allowed to spend for the transaction. deadline; :schema:`Timestamp <types.cats#L5>`;  Number of milliseconds elapsed since the creation of the nemesis block.
 If a transaction does not get included in a block before the deadline is reached, it is deleted.
 Deadlines are only allowed to lie up to ``24`` hours ahead.

 .. _embedded-transaction-header: